albertsarle/Rent/readme.md

 # Rent

 Rent is a library to help managing Property Rental contracts between Owners and Tenants.
-QuickMarks is an analytics app for web projects.
-It helps you track events on your websites.
-It is built using Rails, Devise, and a few charting libraries.

 Rentaloffers a few key features:
 - Create Relationships between Owners and Tenants